Environment— Environment —

 4

-- Store designs that take into consideration the environment and disasters through cooperation with construction companies within the Group
+- Store designs that take into consideration disasters and the environment through cooperation with construction companies within the Group

 -